-Stream restoration includes actions to restore the hydrology, aquatic habitat, and riparian vegetation of stream systems that may have been impacted by inadequate culverts, road crossings, instream impoundments, erosion and sedimentation, runoff or other hydrologic effects of adjacent or upstream developments.
+Stream restoration includes actions to restore the hydrology and aquatic and riparian habitat that may have been impacted by inadequate culverts, road crossings, instream impoundments, erosion and sedimentation, runoff or other hydrologic effects of adjacent or upstream developments.
 This may also include developing more natural hydrology, wetlands, storage/treatment, and riparian vegetation along stormwater conveyances.
-In stream restoration may include efforts to reestablish natural channel and floodplain process and should accompany efforts to address offsite processes (erosion, sedimentation, etc.) that created the original impacts.
+In-stream restoration may include efforts to reestablish natural channel and floodplain process and should accompany efforts to address offsite processes (erosion, sedimentation, etc.) that created the original impacts.